abhishek7538/telecom-chrun-analytics/README.md

 - One-hot encoded multi-category columns (Contract, PaymentMethod, InternetService, etc.)
 - Scaled numeric columns: tenure, MonthlyCharges, TotalCharges

+### Note:
+- Some operations of EDA on Dataset are executed and related files are attached 'tel.py', 'tel2.py', tel3.py' which include fillna to fill the missing valures of features and dropna for non-important features
 ## Exploratory Data Analysis

 ### Contract vs Churn